davidinfosec/DavidInfosec/readme.md

 #### A Python Script @ [WHOIS-Domain-Info](https://github.com/davidinfosec/whois-domain-info)

-I created this one morning because I wanted to organized a large list of domain names that I manage.
+I created WHOIS-Domain-Info one morning because I wanted to organized a large list of domain names that I manage.
 It speeds up a process that would have taken nearly double or triple the time and effort.
 Members in the domain name industry have found value with this tool as well.

 #### A Python Script @ [Spotify to YouTube Link Converter](https://github.com/davidinfosec/sp.py)